 Journalists are looking for all sorts of things, from expert comment; personal interest stories or products to review and feature.

-If you work with us, we divide journo requests into categories: topics, products, services & locations – so we send you (via email & text message) relevant journo requests for your brand.
+If you work with us, we divide journo requests into categories: topics, products, services & locations – so we pitch you relevant journo requests for your brand.

 Journo requests are usually inspired by current news or trends or seasons / dates.